 How Modern Marketers are Using Technology to Learn from Target Audiences

 Marketers are continually challenged in the modern marketplace.
-Whereas marketing used to be a very internal, company-controlled business strategy, the digital transformation has opened up an entirely new realm of marketing possibilities.
+Whereas marketing used to be a very internal, company-controlled business strategy.
+Digital transformation has opened up an entirely new realm of marketing possibilities.
 Companies across the world are now developing dynamic and interactive corporate identities in their online spaces.

 Furthermore, that identity is largely shaped by client interaction.
-Social media networking allows corporations to be ‘humanized’ and followers are able to engage directly, providing praise, feedback or grievances.
-In order for any modern business to remain competitive, companies must work with and learn from their client base in order to better shape brand messaging, product development and organizational culture.
+Social media networking allows corporations to be ‘humanized’.
+This allows followers to engage directly, providing praise, feedback, or grievances.
+In order for any modern business to remain competitive, companies must work with and learn from their client base.
+This will allow you to better shape your brand messaging, product development, and organizational culture.

 Industry Transformation: How Marketers Are Realigning Themselves for the Future

-With this new, digital marketing universe upon us, marketers are looking for the best ways to optimize online connections with consumers.
-Determining the best ways to learn from audience interaction to build strong, resonating corporate identities is a top priority for any modern marketer whose paying attention.
+The new digital marketing universe has marketers looking for the best ways to optimize online connections with consumers.
+The best way to learn from audience interaction is to build strong and resonating corporate identities.
+This is a top priority for any modern marketer whose paying attention.

 Let’s check out how leading corporate organizations are adapting to a completely new marketing landscape:

 Now more than ever, clients want services on demand.
-The internet has made it easier than ever for consumers to get what they want, when they want it, often from the comfort of their own home.
+The internet has made it easier than ever for consumers.
+They get what they want, when they want it, and often from the comfort of their own home.
 For consumers, modern commerce has to be convenient.
 However, convenience looks different to every consumer.

 Technology is revolutionizing the way countless companies do business.
 In terms of marketing strategy, organizations should be utilizing tech innovation to strengthen their connection with consumers.
-The relationship between IT and marketing is much closer today than it ever has been before, and companies of all shapes and sizes should be capitalizing on that reality.
+The relationship between IT and marketing is much closer today than it ever has been before.
+Companies of all shapes and sizes should be capitalizing on that reality.

 Using technology to better navigate online interactions with consumers offers huge benefits.
-It allows organizations to be more instant, precise, social and adaptable.
-Developing tools for online integration and consumer analysis allows business owners to identify trends and adapt marketing strategies to better reach target markets.
+It allows organizations to be more instant, precise, social, and adaptable.
+Developing tools for online integration and consumer analysis for business owners.
+This will help to identify trends and adapt marketing strategies to better reach target markets.
 This offers huge growth potential and allows companies to optimize productivity and better identify profitable opportunities.

 In the past, the marketing strategy was limited to the boardroom.
-Marketing specialists would come up with the ways they thought consumers would be most effectively reached.
+Marketing specialists came up with the ways they thought consumers would be most effectively reached.
 However, technological innovation has changed that game entirely.
-In turn, business owners need to realign their marketing skills tool-kit to optimize client interaction and make the most out of marketing efforts.
+In turn, business owners need to realign their marketing skills tool-kit.
+This will optimize client interaction and make the most out of marketing efforts.

-Social media analysis, search engine optimization and digital analytics are a huge part of expanding the marketing skill set.
-Furthermore, it’s critical for businesses to develop a ‘tech-marketing curriculum’ to help train old and new marketing employees on strategies for successful online marketing.
+Social media analysis, search engine optimization, and digital analytics are a huge part of expanding marketing skillset.
+Yt’s critical for businesses to develop a ‘tech-marketing curriculum’ to help with training.
+This helps old and new marketing employees on their strategies for successful online marketing.

 Another key part of the digital marketing revolution is focused on the empowerment of consumers and the championing of community causes.
-First, empowered consumers who have a say on digital platforms are made to feel as though they’re part of your business team.
-They’re empowered because they feel like they have a direct influence on the products and services you offer them and the messages you send them.
+First, empowering consumers who have a say on digital platforms will it feel as though they’re part of your business team.
+They feel like they have a direct influence on the products and services you offer them and the messages you send them.
 This offers the potential to create a strong bond between the company and consumer and lays the groundwork for loyal, long-standing client partnerships.

 Additionally, going a step further to include a social responsibility strategy in your overall marketing effort offers HUGE benefits.
-Bonding with consumers to identify community causes they care about allows your company to serve as a champion for these causes.
+Identifying community causes that consumers care about allows your company to serve as a champion for these causes.
 By identifying these causes and using your online platform to support and promote them, you build trust with consumers and position your company as an ally in ‘fighting the good fight.’
 Most of all, championing community causes means your company is giving back, and that’s never a bad thing.

 Above all, the key to optimizing your marketing strategy in a digital climate is all about bringing the fun back to marketing strategy.
 Online audiences are led by young, digitally-engaged consumers.
-So, business owners need to find the ways to excite this consumer base and revitalize some of the older target market groups.
+So, business owners need to find ways to excite this consumer base.
+Then revitalize some of the older target market groups.

 Going Forward: Lessons Learned from the ANA Chat Series